Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Questions for each fallback option:

-1. Alternative Technology: If system A fails, what other platform can we use?
+1. Alternative technology: If system A fails, which other platform can we use?

-2. Alternative Suppliers: If supplier X doesn’t deliver, is there a supplier Y?
+2. Alternative suppliers: If supplier X cannot deliver, is there a supplier Y?

-5. Activation Time: How quickly can we switch over?
+5. Activation time: How quickly can we switch?
 Who decides?

 An MVO plan that is never tested is just hope.